chanelpaten/platformer/README.md

 <hr>

-## TODO 3
+## TODO 3: Cannons

 GOAL: Add as many cannons as necessary (at least 3) to make your level challenging.

-Find and open the file `js/init/collectable.js` and use the `createCannon` Function to create cannons for the level.
+Find and open the file `js/init/cannon.js` and use the `createCannon` Function to create cannons for the level.
 The `createCannon` Function takes these arguments:

 ```javascript
 /*